6 Dimensions of Data Quality, Examples, and Measurement

 • b.
 Time Precision

-The store accounting is done at the day level and might not care for the exact second of purchase.
-But, for credit card fraud the time precision must be precise to the second.
+The store accounting is done at the day level and may not require the exact second of purchase.
+However, for credit card fraud detection, time precision must be accurate to the second.

 • c.
 Granularity Precision

 Every time data is aggregated it loses details or precision.
-You cannot derive granular data from summarized data.
+Granular data cannot be derived from summarized data.

 Granularity Data Precision Quality Dimension-iceDQ

-At first glance, granularity does not seem like an obvious case of precision.
-For some operations aggregated or summarized data is not useful.
+At first glance, granularity may not seem like an obvious aspect of precision.
+However, for certain operations aggregated or summarized data is not useful.

-If you want to pay each salesperson’s commission based on his personal sale, you will need his individual sales number.
+For example, if you want to pay each salesperson’s commission based on their individual sale, you will need the specific sales number, not just the aggregated total.

 Commission Calculator